Partitions of Baire space into compact sets: Introduction

-Finally, in the last section we will use an average-of-names argument to prove that in the template model constructed by Shelah in \cite{shelahtemplate} to obtain the consistency of $\d < \a$, we also have that $\a = \aT$.
-Thus, we extend Shelah's theorem to the following (see Theorem~\ref{THM_AT_Ultrapower}):
+Finally, in the last section we will use an ``average of names"-argument to prove that in the template model constructed by Shelah in \cite{shelahtemplate} to obtain the consistency of $\d < \a$, we also have that $\a = \aT$.
+Thus, we extend Shelah's theorem to the following (see Theorem \ref{thm.aT.ultrapowers}):

-\begin{theorem*} Assume $\kappa$ is measurable, and $\kappa < \nu < \lambda$, $\lambda = \lambda^\omega$, $\nu^\kappa < \lambda$ for all $\nu < \lambda$, are regular cardinals.
+\begin{theorem*} Assume $\kappa$ is measurable, and $\kappa < \mu < \lambda$, $\lambda = \lambda^\omega$, $\nu^\kappa < \lambda$ for all $\nu < \lambda$, are regular cardinals.
 Then there is a forcing extension satisfying $\b = \d = \mu$ and $\a = \aT = \c = \lambda$. \end{theorem*}